Course - Health data analysis and Python - IT6118

 Further on evaluation

-The exam in this course is a portfolio with assignments, which all count equally of the grade.
-All assignments must be submitted during the course.
-The entire portfolio is then submitted together at the end.
-Scoring by points on the individual assignments and by letter grade on the overall portfolio.
-The latter is the final grade for the course.
+The exam in this course is a portfolio with three assignments, which all count equally of the grade.
+All assignments must be submitted individually throughout the semester in the following order:

 In case of re-sit exam, the entire portfolio must be submitted again.

-Students with approved mandatory activity do not need to complete this again in case of repetition of the exam.
+Students who have fulfilled the required attendance at the class sessions (compulsory activity) do not need to complete this again in case of repetition of the exam.

 Specific conditions